-Yes- this Walnut Creek coffee shop is literally named “Coffee Shop.”
-As the winner of Diablo Magazine’s “Best Coffeehouse in the East Bay” in 2016, 2017, 2018 AND 2019- the straightforward name really speaks for itself- and so does its coffee.
+Yes — this coffee shop is literally named “Coffee Shop.”
+As the winner of Diablo Magazine’s “Best Coffeehouse in the East Bay” consistently each year, the straightforward name really speaks for itself- and so does its coffee.
 The shop brews roasts like Stumptown from Portland, Four Barrel from San Francisco, and many more types rotating on drip as well as seasonal specials like the “gingerbread latte.”

 2) Caffe Strada in Berkeley